Mellanox/libvma/README.txt

 VMA: [fd=10] Rx poll: 0 / 233020 (100.00%) [miss/hit]

 Looking good :)
-- No errors on transmite or receive on this socket (user fd=10)
+- No errors on transmit or receive on this socket (user fd=10)
 - All the traffic was offloaded.
 No packets transmitted or receive via the OS.
 - Just about no missed Rx polls (see VMA_RX_POLL & VMA_SELECT_POLL), meaning
  the receiving thread did not get to a blocked state to cause a contexts